 You’re a mature student.
 You’ve had extensive formal and non-formal education and life experience in ministry.
 Maybe you’ve done numerous units of Clinical Pastoral Education.
 Maybe you’ve got a Masters in Divinity from another school.
 Maybe you’ve done practical ministry in another denomination.
 And maybe you’re wondering, “Can any of my prior experience and learning be counted toward a CCS diploma in diaconal ministry?
-Can I be exempted from, say, a theme year, or a learning circle, or a field placement, or an assignment?”
+Can I be exempted from, say, a learning circle, or a field placement, or an assignment?”

 The short answer is yes, but before we get into the how, let me try to dissuade you: Have you ever re-read a book that you read years ago, but now, with more experience and wisdom behind you, you’re able to read it on a deeper level with insights you missed the first time around?
 Education can be like that too.
 The kind of education we do at CCS isn’t just about content, but also about reflection, integration, and community.
 A “shortcut” might get you through the program faster, but you risk missing out on part of the journey.

 That said, there are lots of good reasons a person might want their prior learning recognized.
 That’s why we’ve developed a Prior Learning Assessment and Recognition (PLAR) process.

 What parts of the CCS Diploma in Diaconal Ministry are eligible for PLAR?

 You can apply to have your prior learning and experience recognized as equivalent to component parts of the Diaconal Ministries program (eg. learning circles, field placement, external courses, Global Perspectives Experience, individual assignments)

 NOT eligible for PLAR consideration: